ABOUT

 SARA CAMPFIELD

-After graduating from Purdue, with a degree in agronomy, Sara worked in schools in West Central Indiana for nine years, including five years as a biology and chemistry teacher.
-In 2019, she was named executive director of the Putnam County Soil & Water Conservation District, and she, her husband John and their two daughters moved to Greencastle.
-The Putnam County Soil & Water Conservation District (SWCD) is a government organization dedicated to helping residents and land owners in Putnam County preserve our natural resources.
+In 2019, she was named executive director of the Putnam County Soil & Water Conservation District, and she, her husband John and their two daughters, moved to Greencastle.
+The Putnam County Soil & Water Conservation District (SWCD) is a government organization dedicated to helping residents and landowners in Putnam County preserve our natural resources.
 The SWCD can help with identifying natural resource concerns and getting technical assistance to help with those concerns.
 The SWCD office is co-located in the USDA Service Center in Greencastle.

 Sara says she learned a lot about identifying plants by participating in FFA in high school.
-Today she is a member of PC RIP, the county’s task force to educate the public about invasive plants and work to remove invasive plants in public areas in Putnam County.
+Today she is a leader of PC RIP, the county’s task force to educate the public about invasive plants and work to remove invasive plants in public areas in Putnam County.
 In her spare time, she enjoys reading, hiking trails and camping.

 A BRIEF HISTORY